transduce/transduce/README.md

 ## Transduce
 [![Build Status](https://secure.travis-ci.org/transduce/transduce.svg)](http://travis-ci.org/transduce/transduce)

 Transducers for JavaScript.
 Collected as a convenience for an aggregated API.
-Any function or transducer below can be bundled seperately in browserify builds by requiring with path from `transduce`.
+Any function or transducer below can be bundled separately in browserify builds by requiring with path from `transduce`.

 Compatible with and inspired by both [transducers-js][4] and [transducers.js][5].